How to work with T-SQL Code Analyzer

 Open T-SQL Code Analyzer options

-dbForge Studio for SQL Server allows the user to create multiple custom code analysis profiles.
-For more details, refer to Customize T-SQL Code Analyzer.
+dbForge Studio for SQL Server allows you to create multiple custom code analysis profiles.
+For instructions, see Customize T-SQL Code Analyzer.